yawo/courserax/README.md

 A Bulk downloader for your courses on Coursera.org

-Have you ever been in a situation where you needed to take lot of lecture on your computer(or usb memory) because you may lack internet soon ?
+Have you ever been in a situation where you needed to take lot of lectures on your computer _(or usb memory)_ because you may lack internet soon ?
 It gets quickly annoying to download one by one those mp4 from the video lectures page.

 Courserax is here to solve your problem !